bshekar/microfwi/isolated_sources/Readme.md

 2. scons : Run SConstruct to compile the modelling and inversion codes

-3. modeling_slurm.sh : SLURM script to run modelling code.
-Note: Edit the path in this script
+3. ./modeling.exe: Run the modeling code with OpenMP and all available threads. modeling_slurm.sh : SLURM script to run modelling code.
+Note: Use this ONLY if you have SLURM scheduler installed Sample execution time: 24 seconds on 2 x Intel Xeon Processor E5-2680 v3 12C 2.5GHz 30MB 2133MHz

-4. inversion_slurm.sh: SLURM script to run inversion code.
-Note: Edit the path in this script
+4. ./lbfwi.exe: Run the inversion code with OpenMP and all available threads. inversion_slurm.sh: SLURM script to run inversion code.
+Note: Use this ONLY if you have SLURM scheduler installed Sample execution time: 300 seconds on 2 x Intel Xeon Processor E5-2680 v3 12C 2.5GHz 30MB 2133MHz

 5. blobslices.py : Python script to isolate blobs and plot them.
 Outputs the isolated sources and the wavelets extracted from the centre of the blobs.